aws-neuron/aws-neuron-sdk/release-notes/torch/transformers-neuronx/index.rst

 What's new in this release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-- [Experimental] Added support for LLaMA 2 (excluding grouped/multi-query versions, such as LLaMA 2 70b)
+- Added support for LLaMA 2 (excluding grouped/multi-query versions, such as LLaMA 2 70b) [Beta]
-- [Experimental] Improved the performance of BLOOM and LLaMA models
+- Improved the performance of BLOOM and LLaMA models [Beta]
 - Reduced execution latency of token generation in tensor parallel models by improving thread synchronization. (supported in LLaMA only)
 - Added an optimized vector implementation of RoPE positional embedding. (supported in LLaMA only)
 - Added support for faster context encoding on sequences of varying lengths.
 This is implemented by allowing multiple buckets for parallel context encoding.
 During inference the best fit bucket is chosen. (supported in LLaMA/GPT-2 only)